Scene - Cut - Print!

 I have read and written all the articles I can and have watched all the professionally-produced upland programing a dozen times over.
 What now?

 Well, desperate times and all, there are dozens of free, online, video channels and productions to sift through!
 These can range from pretty entertaining to having more holes in its production than a decade-old archery target.
-Here are some things to look for in free outdoor (amateur) video production as well as my top-five cinematic masters of free upland entertainment.
+Here are some things to look for in free outdoor (amateur) video productions.
+Included: My top-five cinematic masters of free upland entertainment.

 What To Look For: Here are ten dead-giveaways that what you are watching is a plant-and-take operation and/or a relative novice hunter.
-(Note: If they don’t have dogs, I don’t view their video.)
+(Note: If they don’t have dogs, I don’t bother to watch their video.)

 Grounds:

 1. If you enjoy a lot of shooting - whooping and hollering - watching a group march in straight lines, then the traditional mid-western group hunt is for you.
 Resembling a school field trip, groups wait to climb aboard an old school bus (typically) that transports shooters from the lodge to their field of dreams.
-Basically, a version of British driven pheasants, it has been delightfully Americanized so that beaters, along with blockers and flankers, all have guns.
+Basically, a version of British driven pheasants, it has been delightfully Americanized so that beaters, along with blockers and flankers - everyone has guns!
+Yeah!

 Game:

-4. Either-sex pheasants are being harvested.
+4. Either-sex pheasants are being harvested is a huge clue.
 Due to sound wildlife management practices, states have not allowed bagging wild hen pheasants for several decades.

 5. Pheasants (game birds) prancing around in front of the dog like barn-yard chickens.
 By Opening Day, naive wild birds have all been scooped-up by the numerous predators that hunt them.